 How Do You Know Whether Your Illness is Covered by Workers’ Compensation in Savannah, Georgia?

 Whenever you believe that you have a work related illness, you need to seek medical treatment and report the situation to your employer.
 Your employer should assist with the process of filing a workers’ compensation claim if your illness is eligible as an occupational disease.
 If your employer says that your illness is not eligible or if your workers’ compensation claim is denied, then you need to find out why.
-If you believe that the decision is wrong, then you should seek a free consultation with the Savannah, Georgia, workers’ compensation attorneys at the Bader Law Firm to learn more.
+If you believe that the decision is wrong, then you should seek a free consultation with the Savannah, Georgia, workers’ compensation attorneys at Bader Scott Injury Lawyers to learn more.